Kylie Jenner’s Stirring Up Engagement Rumors Again – Fans Think This Time It’s The Real Deal

 As People Magazine shared, Jenner took to social media on Thursday to announce a massive sale on her Kylie Cosmetics lip kits for Cinco de Mayo.
 The reality starlet said that she hadn’t been feeling well, so she rocked an adorable puppy filter while she shared with fans of her makeup line what they can expect from the upcoming sale.
 As she excitedly talked about the products, she moved her hands around and fans caught a glimpse of a huge, sparkling diamond on her ring finger.

 Additionally, fans are speculating that the moment Scott proposed to Jenner was actually caught on camera, and that she posted the shot without much context, but she looked as if he might have just popped the question.
 In a birthday tribute to Scott on Easter Sunday, Jenner shared that Scott is her “real life bestie & hubby,” and that she loves him and is so proud of him.
-The picture was of Jenner, looking surprised and excited, and of Scott standing in front of her with his back to the camera, appearing as though he was handing her something — perhaps a ring box.
+The picture was of Jenner looking surprised and excited, and of Scott standing in front of her with his back to the camera, appearing as though he was handing her something — perhaps a ring box.

 In another series of birthday tributes to Scott, Jenner shared some photos of Stormi and added that she’d like to have another baby with her music-mogul boyfriend.
 As for Scott, he gushed to Rolling Stone in December about Jenner, saying that marriage is definitely in the future for the couple.